flobbun/vercel-color-palette/README.md

 ## More

-If you want to make a website full Vercel style you will also need to install geist ui and use some of the predifined rules the vercel team has created.
+If you want to make a website full Vercel style you will also need to install Geist UI and use some of the predefined rules the vercel team has created.
 To find out more about this, visit this [website](https://vercel.com/geist/introduction).